dotnet/orleans/src/Documentation/Core-Features/Grain-Persistence.md

 There are _no_ mechanisms provided at this time to dynamically update or change the list of storage providers used by a silo.
 However, this is a prioritization / workload constraint rather than a fundamental design constraint.

-## State Storage APIs
+## State Persitence API

-There are two main parts to the grain state / persistence APIs: Grain-to-Runtime and Runtime-to-Storage-Provider.
+There are two parts to the state persistence APIs: grain API and storage provider API.

 ## Grain State Storage API